Alteyae/user-mngmnt-pyqt-db/README.md

-# Modern PyQt5 User Management System
+# User Management System with PyQt5 and DB connection

 A sleek, modern desktop application built with PyQt5 featuring a beautiful grayscale UI and full CRUD functionality for user management.